-Daniel Boulton trial: Mum and autistic son 'repeatedly stabbed by violent ex'
+Daniel Boulton trial: Mum and son 'repeatedly stabbed by violent ex'

 - Published

-A mother and her young autistic son were stabbed to death by her violent ex-partner before he fled sparking a 24-hour manhunt, a court heard.
+A mother and her young son were stabbed to death by her violent ex-partner before he fled and sparked a 24-hour manhunt, a court heard.

-Daniel Boulton, 30, is alleged to have "brutally" killed Bethany Vincent, 26, and nine-year-old Darren Henson at a house in Louth, Lincolnshire, in May.
+Daniel Boulton, 30, is alleged to have killed Bethany Vincent, 26, and nine-year-old Darren Henson at a house in Louth, Lincolnshire, in May.

 Ms Vincent had a restraining order against her ex at the time.

-Prosecutors said Mr Boulton admits the stabbing but says he was suffering from a mental health condition at the time.
+Prosecutors said Mr Boulton admits the stabbing but says he was suffering from a mental health condition.

 Opening the trial at Lincoln Crown Court, prosecutor Katherine Goddard QC said Mr Boulton's relationship with Ms Vincent began in March 2019 but he had become increasingly violent towards her and her family.